-Imprimir Ver referencias Citación AMA Citation Leet D, Shah R. Leet D, Shah R Leet, Donna, and Ravi Shah.
-"Long term exposure to ambient fine particulate matter and incidence of stroke."
+Imprimir Ver referencias Citación Disclaimer: These citations have been automatically generated based on the information we have and it may not be 100% accurate.
+Please consult the latest official manual style if you have any questions regarding the format accuracy.
+AMA Citation Leet D, Shah R. Leet D, & Shah R Leet, Donna, and Ravi Shah.
+Long term exposure to ambient fine particulate matter and incidence of stroke.
 2 Minute Medicine, 6 febrero 2020.
-McGraw-Hill, New York, NY, 2020.
-AccessMedicina. http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=530389§ionid=238869600 MLA Citation Leet D, Shah R. Leet D, Shah R Leet, Donna, and Ravi Shah..
+McGraw-Hill, 2020.
+AccessMedicina. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=530389§ionid=238869600APA Citation Leet D, Shah R. Leet D, & Shah R Leet, Donna, and Ravi Shah.
+(2020).
+Long term exposure to ambient fine particulate matter and incidence of stroke.
+(2020).
+2 minute medicine.
+McGraw-Hill. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=530389§ionid=238869600.MLA Citation Leet D, Shah R. Leet D, & Shah R Leet, Donna, and Ravi Shah.
 "Long term exposure to ambient fine particulate matter and incidence of stroke."
-2 Minute Medicine New York, NY: McGraw-Hill, 2020, http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=530389§ionid=238869600.
+2 Minute Medicine McGraw-Hill, 2020, https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=530389§ionid=238869600.
 Descargar archivo de la citación: RIS (Zotero) EndNote BibTex Medlars ProCite RefWorks Reference Manager Mendeley © Copyright Clip Capítulo completo Sólo figuras Sólo cuadros Solo Videos Supplementary Content Arriba Long term exposure to ambient fine particulate matter and incidence of stroke by Donna Leet, Ravi Shah Listen +Originally published by 2 Minute Medicine® (view original article).
 Reused on AccessMedicine with permission. +1.
 Exposure to high levels of ambient fine particulate matter over time is significantly associated with incidence of stroke.fine p +Evidence Rating Level: 1 (Good) +Ambient air pollution is a major public health concern in China and worldwide.
 Studies on short-term exposure to ambient fine particulate matter of diameter less than or equal to 2.5 mm (PM2.5) in China have reported increased risks of hospital admission for stroke.
 However, evidence of negative impacts of long-term exposure to air pollution is limited, especially in China, where ambient air pollution levels can be high.
 In this prospective cohort study, 117,575 individuals from the Prediction for Atherosclerotic Cardiovascular Disease Risk in China (China-PAR) project without stroke at baseline were studied to assess the association of long-term exposure to ambient PM2.5 and incidence of total, ischemic, and hemorrhagic stroke between 2000 and 2015.
 The China-PAR project was designed to investigate patterns of cardiovascular diseases and associated risk factors in the general Chinese population.
 At baseline, participants had a mean age of 50.9 years, 41.0% were men, and 23.9% were current smokers.
 Those with higher exposure to PM2.5 were less likely to be current smokers and had a higher BMI and systolic/diastolic blood pressures.
 During the study follow-up period, the average PM2.5 at residents’ residential addresses was 64.9 mg/m3 (range 31.2 to 97.0 mg/m3).
 Researchers found that during 900,214 person years of follow-up, there were 3,540 cases of incident stroke (ischemic: 63.0%; hemorrhagic: 27.5%).
 In both the age and sex adjusted model, and after multivariate adjustment, higher exposure to PM2.5 was significantly associated with an increased risk of stroke (p<0.001 for both).
 When participants were categorized according to quarters of exposure to PM2.5, researchers found that participants in the third (59.7 to 78.2 mg/m3) and fourth (78.3 to 97.0 mg/m3) levels had an increased risk of incident stroke (third: HR 1.30, 95% CI 1.13 to 1.49; fourth: HR 1.53, 95% CI 1.34 to 1.74), ischemic stroke (third: HR 1.49, 95% CI 1.25 to 1.77; fourth: HR 1.82, 95% CI 1.55 to 2.14) and hemorrhagic stroke (third: HR 1.40, 95% CI 1.07 to 1.82; fourth: HR 1.50, 95% CI 1.16 to 1.93) when compared to those in the first quarter (31.2 to 54.5 mg/m3).
 For each increase in 10 mg/m3 in PM2.5 concentration, the increased risks of incident stroke, ischemic stroke, and hemorrhagic stroke were 13% (HR 1.13, 95% CI 1.09 to 1.17), 20% (HR 1.20, 95% CI 1.15 to 1.25), and 12% (HR 1.12, 95% CI 1.05 to 1.20), respectively.
 Data on participants’ daily activity and location were not collected, which may have resulted in misclassification of exposure.
 Overall, this study suggests that long-term exposure to ambient PM2.5 at high concentrations may increase the risk of incident stroke. +Click to read the study in BMJ +©2020 2 Minute Medicine, Inc. All rights reserved.
 No works may be reproduced without expressed written consent from 2 Minute Medicine, Inc. Inquire about licensing here.
 No article should be construed as medical advice and is not intended as such by the authors or by 2 Minute Medicine, Inc.